mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > securely using dedicated mechanisms on the device.

 > **RECOMMENDATION:** If the threat model of the system is against an adversary
-> which can access the messages on the device without even needing to attack
+> that can access the messages on the device without even needing to attack
 > MLS, the application should delete plaintext and ciphertext messages as soon
 > as practical after encryption or decryption.